Josh Rojas Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 149 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- Royals pitchers combine to rank 19th in baseball in home runs surrendered (150 total, 1.2 per game).

-- McArthur will make his first start of the season for the Royals.
+- Zerpa takes the mound for his first start of the season for the Royals.

-- The 26-year-old righty has pitched in relief five times this season.
+- The 23-year-old southpaw has pitched out of the bullpen four times this season.

-- In five games this season, he has a 13.50 ERA and 3 strikeouts per nine innings, while opponents are batting .444 against him.
+- In four games this season, he has a 7.71 ERA and 2.9 strikeouts per nine innings, while opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.